Communicate

 Share insights and amplify success

 Sharing your experiences and insights, including both successes and lessons learned, can help other stakeholders learn from your journey.
 As you advance your knowledge, consider collaborating with external entities such as policymakers, industry associations, or NGOs to expand your reach.
-Amplifying good work is not limited to your achievements; it's also sharing lessons learned and recognising the efforts of suppliers and competitors' efforts in advancing sustainable procurement.
-This could involve sharing case studies in industry publications, blogs, or events to recognise the sustainability efforts of your suppliers and signal that they are valued and encouraged.
+It is also important to amplify good work on sustainable procurement.
+This is not limited to your own efforts; it also includes sharing the efforts of suppliers and competitors.
+For instance, this might involve sharing case studies about supply chain partners in industry publications, blogs, or events.
+Being generous with recognition signals that sustainability efforts are valued and encouraged.
 It can also inspire other suppliers and industry peers to improve their value chain sustainability strategies and practices.

 EXAMPLE: HPE shares details of its approach to supply chain responsibility